trace-os/trace-os/README.md

 # TraceOS

+_Public repository · Private product build active · Prototype / design-partner discovery_

-**Public architecture surface for regulated evidence-to-decision systems.**
+**Architecture surface for regulated evidence-to-decision systems.**

 TraceOS is the architecture behind **ApprovalBrief AI**, a proof-pack system for regulated approval decisions.

+This repository exposes the public architecture surface only.
+Private orchestration logic, implementation details, evidence mappings, and design-partner workflows are intentionally not public.

 ApprovalBrief AI is built on a simple control principle: